 Heat 3 tablespoon oil in a non-stick pan or a well-seasoned cast-iron pan over medium-high heat.

 Note – I like to make this stir fry using mustard oil.
 If using mustard oil, then heat it until it starts to fume.
-This step will help to get rid of the pungent smell and taste of the mustard oil.
+This step will help eliminate the pungent smell and taste of the mustard oil.
 Switch off the heat and let the oil cool down slightly.

-Note – If using a regular pan, you will need more oil so that the potatoes don’t stick to the pan and become mushy.
+Note – If using a regular pan, you will need more oil, so the potatoes don’t stick to the pan and become mushy.

 Once the oil is hot, add